Washington Business Address

 When you form a Washington LLC or corporation, your Certificate of Formation and Articles of Incorporation are public records.
 So are your annual reports.
 Through a simple internet search, clients, strangers, and litigators can find your personal information.
 They could even request your documents from the Washington Secretary of State.

 If this loss of privacy worries you, you’re not alone.
 It’s a real concern for many business owners.
 But, we’ve got simple solutions.
-We’ve designed two of our key services to help you protect your address privacy: our Washington registered agent service and Evergreen mail forwarding.
+We’ve designed three of our key services to help you protect your address privacy: our Washington registered agent service and Evergreen mail forwarding.

 Whether you’re simply looking for more privacy on public filings or need a unique address for all your business needs, we’ve got you covered: